reillypascal/reillypascal/README.md

 ### About
 - I compose with Max/MSP
 - I develop audio plugins with C++ & JUCE
-- I do frontend development
+- I do web development
 - Reach me at reillypascal@gmail.com

 ### Skills